 Lois and Clark: "I can only make 4 things, and this is the only one without chocolate..."

 Charlie from Two and a Half Men tries to learn to cook.
 He asks everyone how they want their eggs, and no matter what the answer is, he responds "Scrambled it is."

-Debra from Everybody Loves Raymond can only cook Lemon Chicken.
+Debra from Everybody Loves Raymond can only cook lemon chicken.
 Everything else is disgusting.
-There was an episode titled "Debra Makes Something Good" where she makes Brajole.
+There was an episode titled "Debra Makes Something Good" where she makes braciole.
 However, she stops making it after that episode.

 When he travels back in time, the grown Hiro Nakamura is mistaken by his father to be the new chef (the Hiro of that time was a young boy).
 His mother orders eggs... but all Hiro knows how to make is waffles.
 She isn't mad at him.

 Mistress Ploppy in Blackadder II, who prepares whatever the condemned prisoners want for their final meal.
 As long as they want sausages.